 True Story: I Woke Up One Morning and My Voice Was Gone

 A year filled with new mommy-frenzies, relationship fiascos, financial struggles, and the difficulties of being a college student stripped my voice away piece by piece.
-Losing your voice can happen to anyone for any number of reasons, so I want to share how I am getting back to myself… and my writing.
+Losing your voice can happen to anyone for any number of reasons.

 Why You Should Define Your Character’s Voice

-It’s extremely hard to craft other people when you don’t have a strong grasp of yourself.
-Defining your character’s voice is more significant than drafting unique dialogue.
+It’s tough to craft other people when you don’t have a firm grasp of yourself.
+Defining your character’s voice is more significant than drafting different dialogue.
 Imagine speaking at a self-worth conference when you have no idea who your voice is or what your worth is?
 It’d be pretty damn hypocritical, right?
 And I’m sure people will see right through you.

 The importance of your voice, your character’s voice, HELL– anyone’s voice, extends the significance of one’s dialogue.
 This is because a person’s voice isn’t just the words that are spoken, it’s the way we think before speaking.
 Our inner voice